cascode-labs/cascode-labs.github.io/README.md

 # CASCODE-LABS

-Open source automation for the design of analog, mixed signal, and RF IC design
+Cascode-labs is developing an open source automation kernel for the design of analog, mixed signal, and RF IC designs.
+Our projects are designed to work with both other open-source design tools and proprietary design tools.

+We are partnering with MOSAIC to achieve these goals

 ## Goals